abhay3366/netflix_gpt/README.md

 # Manage user (show the user name)
   - with the help of manage user  and in manage user we go to the update a user profile
 # Optional chaining (?.) -> when we try to access the any object must use the optional channing , it reduces the error .

+// Problem
+  1- if a user not logged in then it does't go to any page just writing the path 2- when a user is logged in then it goes on the browse page but after